-- The incidence of prolapse increases with age.
+- The likelihood of experiencing prolapse increases with age.

 - The International Continence Society recommends supervised pelvic floor muscle training as the first line of treatment and prevention for pelvic organ prolapse.
 Pelvic floor muscle training has been shown to reduce the level of symptoms associated with prolapse.

-Several studies have found women who engaged in supervised pelvic floor muscle training during 20-36 weeks of pregnancy were more likely to have a reduced second stage of labour (“pushing stage”) compared to those who did not.
+Several studies have found that women who engage in supervised pelvic floor muscle training within 20 to 36 weeks of their pregnancy are more likely to benefit from a reduced second stage of labour (‘pushing stage’) compared to those who did not.

-A 2018 study found a strong association between persistent low back/pelvic pain and the presence of pelvic floor muscle dysfunction (especially increased pressure-pain sensitivity in those muscles).
+A 2018 study found a strong association between persistent pain (especially increased pressure-pain sensitivity) in the lower back/pelvic area and the presence of pelvic floor muscle dysfunction.

 Frequently Asked Questions

-No. Everyone (males, females, and women who have not had children) has a pelvic floor and the potential to experience dysfunction.
-We are here to support individuals throughout different stages in their life.
+No. Women who have not had children and even males have a pelvic floor and may experience pain or discomfort with pelvic dysfunction.
+We are here to support and help all individuals get through the different stages in their life.

-Yes, our physiotherapists are comfortable treating clients during this time.
-If an internal exam is performed, extra protection can be used for your comfort.
-Other treatment options are usually available if you are uncomfortable having an internal examination at that time.
+Yes, our physiotherapists are comfortable and capable of treating clients during this time.
+If an internal exam is performed, extra protection will be used for your comfort.
+Still, other treatment options are usually available if you are uncomfortable having an internal examination during this time of the month.

 An internal examination should not be painful.
 There may be mild pressure or discomfort if there is a tension point that needs to be released.
-It is essential that you communicate these feelings/sensations to your therapist, so that the techniques can be modified.
+It is essential that you communicate all these feelings/sensations to your therapist so that the proper treatment techniques can be prescribed.

 Generally, an internal examination is safe as long as you have not been advised by a physician or midwife to abstain from intercourse or internal examinations.
 If you have any concerns, speak with your midwife or physician about this.